Constructing your next offshore wind farm? Manage and mitigate the risk to the environment and marine life by reducing underwater noise.

 Computer modelling of underwater noise from offshore wind is a complex, multidisciplinary effort with no off-the-shelf solution.
 Modelling and managing underwater noise comprises four main steps, requiring multidisciplinary capabilities and reliable prediction tools.

-- Data from previous geophysical surveys
+- Gathering data from previous geophysical surveys

-- Noise mitigation techniques and strategies are explored.
+- Exploring noise mitigation techniques and strategies.